GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 **What's Required**

 - [Ubuntu 14.04 LTS 64-bit](http://www.ubuntu.com/download/desktop) is recommended.
-To build on Debian 7 64-bit see the [BuildingOnDebian7](https://bitbucket.org/chromiumembedded/cef/wiki/BuildingOnDebian7.md) Wiki page for additional instructions.
 Building with other versions or distros has not been tested and may experience issues.
 - At least 6GB of RAM and 40GB of free disk space.
 - Approximately 2 hours with a fast internet connection (25Mbps) and fast build machine (2.6Ghz+, 4+ logical cores).